Leibniz Centre for Tropical Marine Research: Teaching and Training

-ZMT scientists teach at German Universities with which ZMT joint professors are affiliated (University of Bremen, Jacobs University Bremen, University of Oldenburg, University of Kiel), and at international universities.
-In cooperation with the University of Bremen, ZMT offers the international Master's programme ISATEC.
-ISATEC is tailored to the tropical coastal zone and its resource management.
-It is taught in English and is interdisciplinary in scope.
-In the 20 years since its inception 1999, about 335 graduates from more than 62 countries have completed the programme.
+ZMT scientists teach at German Universities with which ZMT joint professors are affiliated mainly University of Bremen, but also Constructor University, University of Oldenburg, University of Kiel.

+In cooperation with the University of Bremen, ZMT offered the international Master's programme ISATEC.
+It was taught in English and was interdisciplinary in scope.
+The master existed from 1999 to 2021.
+ZMT has no own master-programme anymore but is participating in the Master-programme Marine Biology of University of Bremen along with other institutes since.

-Working Areas
+Working Areasz

 ZMT is organised in four scientific departments: (1) Biogeochemistry and Geology, (2) Ecology, (3) Social Sciences, and (4) Theoretical Ecology and Modelling, complemented by a (5) Research Infrastructure Department, and the Science Management.
 The scientific departments are composed of 20 working groups and junior working groups.
 In order to facilitate the interdisciplinary work, ZMT activities are structured in cross-cutting programme areas, forming a matrix across the departments.